improve-ai/python-ranker/README.md

-# Improve AI - Easily Optimize Apps with Reinforcement Learning
+# Improve AI - Easily Optimize Your App with Reinforcement Learning

 Optimize and personalize your apps with fast AI decisions that get smarter over time.
 Improve AI makes it simple to apply *reinforcement learning* to directly optimize revenue, user retention, or any other metric.